rpalo/personal-blog/src/ai.md

 ## Coding

 I do use AI to aid in my day-to-day job writing code and building software.
-Specifically, I use it in my editor, mostly via tab completion, which is usually quite good, pretty close to what I was going to type anyway, and saves me some button pushing.
-Both cursor (using Gemini, Claude, and a few others) and Copilot have actually been a delight to use, causing me at various times to go, "Oh heck yeah," when they have a particularly good guess about what my intentions were.
+Specifically, I use it in my editor, mostly via tab completion.
+I find the tab completion is usually quite good, it's often pretty close to what I was going to type anyway, and it saves me some button pushing.
+Gemini, Claude, Copilot and a few others have actually been a delight to use, causing me to go, "Oh heck yeah" when they have a particularly good guess about what my intentions were.

-So far, I haven't found any models or settings that make it make sense for me to use the agent/chat modes for code generation more than the smallest or most menial tasks.
+So far, I haven't found any models or settings that have been workable for using the agent/chat modes for code generation more than the smallest or most menial tasks.
 In general, I find that it tends to write mostly code that's ok-ish with frequent junior-developer-like issues that I end up having to tweak, rewrite, or scrap altogether.
 Sometimes, I've found it to be plain wrong.
-Couple that frustration with the fact that the act of actually writing code is one of my favorite things about my job and I pride myself on doing a good job at it, and there (so far) hasn't been a super compelling reason to lean on the chat agent more.
+And that's frustrating.
+Additionally, the act of actually writing code is one of my favorite things about my job, and I pride myself on doing a good job at it.
+There (so far) hasn't been a super compelling reason to lean on the chat agent more.

 ## Learning

-I do use AI to augment my quick searching and research, specifically on quick questions that I know there is a concrete answer for, as well as more vague questions like, "How does this look.
+I do use AI to augment my quick searching and research.
+I use it for quick questions that I know there is a concrete answer for, and more vague questions like, "How does this look.
 Is it idiomatic Go (or whatever)?"
 The important bit is that I use it in situations where I already have a _pretty good_ idea of the right answer and I can catch it if it's way off.
 I don't take its word for granted any more than I would a single Stackoverflow answer.

 ## Writing

 I don't use AI to help me write.
 Ever.
 Every word on this blog or anywhere else you find my words is 100% my own words.
-I like that my writing has my voice in it, manually writing things out helps me process, learn, and synthesize it into the rest of the things I already know, and I don't see any reason that I should let the robits sap the joy that the act of writing brings me.
+I like that my writing has my voice in it.
+Manually writing things out helps me process ideas and learn.
+So, I don't see any reason that I should let the robits sap the joy that the act of writing brings me.

 ## Summarizing